 The proposed location of the structure(s);

-Identification of any potential impacts to the receiving environment;
+Identification of any potential impacts to the Receiving Environment;

 A description of any monitoring required, including sampling locations, parameters measured, and frequencies of sampling;

-A proposed schedule for construction;
+A proposed schedule for Construction;

-Drawings of Engineered Structures stamped by a Professional Engineer; and
+Drawings of Engineered Structures stamped by an Engineer where applicable; and

 Proposed sediment and erosion control measures.

-The Licensee shall provide to the Board, within ninety (90) days of completion of the Modification, as-built plans and drawings of the Modifications referred to in this Part.
+The Licensee shall, within ninety (90) days of completion of the Modification, provide to the Board as-built plans and drawings of the Modifications referred to in this Part.
 These plans and drawings shall be stamped by an Engineer.

 PART H: CONDITIONS APPLYING TO EMERGENCY RESPONSE AND CONTINGENCY PLANNING

-The Licensee shall implement the following plans as approved by the Board: Surface Emergency Response Plan, Underground Emergency Responses Plan, and Hope Bay Project Spill Contingency Plan.
-The Licensee shall comply with the Plan(s) and any changes deemed significant shall require the submission and subsequent approval of the Board in writing.
+The Licensee shall implement the following plans as approved by the Board: Emergency Responses and Crisis Management Plan, and Spill Contingency Plan.
+The Licensee shall comply with the Plan(s) and any changes deemed significant by the Board shall require the submission and subsequent approval of the Board in writing.

 All sumps and fuel caches shall be located at a distance of at least thirty-one (31) metres from the ordinary High Water Mark of any adjacent Water body and inspected on a regular basis.